 Activities for partners

-We have had an increasing number of ‘non-participating partners’, husbands, wives, partners, friends of people who have come on one of our fun-filled, sun-filled painting, creative writing, language and knitting courses and our yoga and meditation retreat.
+We have had an increasing number of ‘non-participating partners’, husbands, wives, partners, friends of people who have come on one of our fun-filled, sun-filled painting, creative writing, language and knitting courses.
 We look after them very well and make sure they have as good a time as the course participants.
 In addition, they enjoy a £GBP 250 discount off the cost of the course when they share a bedroom with their participating partner.

 First of all, we’re going to feed both of you delicious meals, at the Watermill and at lovely, traditional local restaurants.
 Then we are going to take you on an excursion on Wednesday to the Cinque Terre or to Lucca.